vmchale/QR-writer/README.md

 This is a library to generate `.png` files from QR codes.

 ## Dependencies
-The library depends on the C library [https://github.com/fukuchi/libqrencode](libqrencode) which you will need to install separately, as well as the C library `Zbar` from [here](https://github.com/ZBar/ZBar).
+The library depends on the C library [libqrencode](https://github.com/fukuchi/libqrencode) which you will need to install separately, as well as the C library `Zbar` from [here](https://github.com/ZBar/ZBar).
 You should also be able to get them from your distro.

-## Usage
+## Library
-The library exports three main functions - `createQRCode`, `readQRString`, and `byteStringToQR` - and their secured/signed versions.
-The first takes any object that is an instance of `ToJSON` and writes an image to file, while the second takes filepath pointing to an image and returns the text in the QR code.
-The third takes a (strict) bytestring and writes it to file.
+The library can be used via the exported functions `createQRCode`, `byteStringToQR` and `readQRString`, plus their signed counterparts.
+The first two export to ".png" while the third can be used on any image format `Zbar` supports.

+The functions `bsToImg` and `objToImg` output JuicyPixels images for your further manipulation.

 ## Executable